Skip to main content

 Read more: Guide to Compensation to Relatives claims.

-Close relatives who suffer a recognised psychiatric illness (such as PTSD or Major Depression) as a result of the death may also be eligible for a separate "nervous shock" claim.
+Close relatives who suffer a recognised psychiatric illness, such as post-traumatic stress disorder (PTSD) or major depressive disorder, as a result of the death may also be eligible for a separate "nervous shock" claim.
 This pathway focuses on the relative's own psychological trauma and functional impact rather than the deceased's financial contribution.

 Read more: Psychiatric injury after a fatal accident.

 Death claims are subject to strict legal timeframes.
 Funeral expenses should be claimed as soon as practical.
-A formal Compensation to Relatives damages claim is usually subject to a 3-year limitation period from date of death, but statutory benefit notifications often have much shorter windows (e.g. 3 months).
-Always check your specific decision letters for internal review deadlines.
+A formal Compensation to Relatives damages claim is usually subject to a 3-year limitation period from date of death, but statutory benefit notifications often have much shorter windows, including notification periods that can arise well before a damages limitation date.
+Always check the legislation, the claim form, and any insurer decision letter for the exact deadline that applies to the issue in dispute.

 Primary source for who may claim dependency damages: Compensation to Relatives Act 1897 (NSW) s 4.